telerik/blazor-docs/knowledge-base/grid-autofit-columns.md

 ### Data Parameter

 To autofit the Grid columns on the initial load of the component:

 * Use the Grid [`Class` parameter]({%slug grid-overview%}#grid-parameters) to identify the Grid that you want to autofit.
-* When the Grid is rendered for the first time, call a JS function in the `OnAfterRenderAsync` to observe the Grid.
+* When the Grid is rendered for the first time, call a JavaScript function in `OnAfterRenderAsync` to observe the Grid.
-* Listen for DOM changes using JS and invoke the `AutoFitAllColumns` method when the table rows in the Grid have rendered.
+* Listen for DOM changes using JavaScript and invoke the `AutoFitAllColumns` method after the table rows in the Grid have rendered.

 The **JavaScript** tab in the following example implements a JS function and sets up the `MutationObserver` tool to listen for DOM changes.